selfcommunity/developers-doc/docs/apireference/v2/group/get_group_subscribed_users.md

 :::info

-This operation requires authentication and the group manager role.
+This operation requires authentication and being a member of the group.

 :::